imbo/imbo/docs/installation/configuration.rst

 By doing this the ``thumbnail`` part of the ``fixedGraythumb`` preset will ignore the parameters present in the URL.

 .. note:: The URL's will stay the same if you change the transformation chain in a preset.
-Keep this in mind if you use for instance Varnish.
+Keep this in mind if you use for instance Varnish or some other HTTP accelerator in front of your web server(s).

 Custom resources and routes - ``resources`` and ``routes``
 ----------------------------------------------------------